 (c) the tenancy did not immediately follow an assured tenancy which was not an assured shorthold tenancy;

-(i) was the subject of a written agreement;
+(i) were the subject of written agreements; or

-(ii) arises by virtue of section 5 of the 1988 Act but follows a tenancy that was the subject of a written agreement; or
+(ii) arose by virtue of section 5 of the 1988 Act

 (1) The claim form must –